Materials-Consortia/optimade-python-tools/README.md

 Both the OPTiMaDe specification and this repository are **under development**.

-The latest stable version can be obtained from [PyPI](https://pypi.org/project/optimade) `pip install optimade` or by cloning this repository `git clone git@github.com:Materials-Consortia/optimade-python-tools latest`.
+The latest stable version can be obtained from [PyPI](https://pypi.org/project/optimade) `pip install optimade` or by cloning the master branch of this repository `git clone git@github.com:Materials-Consortia/optimade-python-tools`.

 ## Installation